hoh/pyinfra-formulas/README.md

 # Usage

-Here is simple deploy file to illustrate how you can use a formula:
+Here is simple deploy file to illustrate how you can use a formula (assuming you have a folder named `example_org_files` containing your website and the DNS configured).
 ```python
 from formulas.nginx import synced_website